uab-cgds-worthey/rosalution/.github/pull_request_template.md

 - [ ] My changes generate no new warnings.
 - [ ] New and existing unit tests pass locally with my changes.
 - [ ] New or existing JSON is formatted using JQ
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.
-- [ ] I have added the necessary updates to the CHANGELOG for any new updates to the Rosalution application.
+- [ ] I have updated the CHANGELOG to note of any product updates that will be going in with this pull request.

 <!-- Delete the tasks from the above list that are Not Applicable for your pull request -->